-If you followed the above steps, it’s unlikely you will overdry your buds, yet these tips are worth mentioning.
+If you follow the above steps, it’s unlikely you will overdry your buds.
+Still, these tips are worth mentioning.
 If you grow in a very dry, low humidity environment and the humidity inside your containers is consistently low, you can reuse the same packs throughout the curing process.

 Congratulations!
 After Drying and Curing, Your Buds Are Ready To Enjoy

-Properly drying and curing your buds is like a painter putting the finishing strokes to a piece of art: It can and will greatly increase the value of your final product.
+Properly drying and curing cannabis is like a painter putting the finishing strokes on a piece of art: It can and will greatly increase the value of your final product.

-In short, take the proper time and care to do this right, so that you may make the most of your harvest and bring the best buds possible to market.
+In short, take the proper time and care to do this right, so that you can make the most of your harvest and bring the best cannabis possible to market.

 Did You Enjoy This Article?
 Sign Up To Our Free Newsletter To Get More Essential Gardening Tips!